Northern Policy Institute Fifth Anniversary Gala - Thunder Bay, Ontario

 With these words, then Grand Chief of the Grand Council of the Crees, Matthew Coon Come, described the 2017 agreement with the federal government to expand once more the role of the Cree in governing the affairs of their community.
 Bringing these powers home again.
 But this agreement did not come about quickly or at a single stroke.
 Coon Come played a critical role in decades of negotiation and progress.
 Working in partnership first with the Quebec government then with the federal government to give meaning to the words self-government, cooperation and reconciliation.

 The Cree-Quebec relationship is a model routinely held out for others to follow.
-Coon Come will provide the Cree perspective on the sacrifices, compromises and hard stances needed to make real progress towards a true nation-to-nation relationship and the benefits accruing to both sides by sharing power and the risks associated with exercising that power.
+Coon Come provided the Cree perspective on the sacrifices, compromises and hard stances needed to make real progress towards a true nation-to-nation relationship and the benefits accruing to both sides by sharing power and the risks associated with exercising that power.

 - Opinion: Cree governance accord with Canada is reconciliation in action